Biographies Characteristics Analysis

 Peace Prize

-"for the preparation and conclusion of fundamental agreements between Israel and Egypt"
+"for preparing and concluding the fundamental agreements between Israel and Egypt"

 Born in Brest-Litovsk (Russian Empire), citizen of Israel